Chance Warmack

-Chance Warmack (born September 14, 1991) is an American football guard who is a free agent.
-He was drafted by the Tennessee Titans tenth overall in the 2013 NFL Draft.
-He played college football at Alabama, and earned All-American honors.
+Chance Warmack (born September 14, 1991) is an American former professional football player who was a guard in the National Football League (NFL).
+He was selected by the Tennessee Titans tenth overall in the 2013 NFL draft.
+He played college football for the Alabama Crimson Tide, where he was a three time national champion and earned unanimous All-American honors during his senior year.

-High school career
+Warmack spent his first four seasons in the NFL with Titans.
+He was a starter for his first three seasons before missing most of the 2016 season due to injury.
+He then signed with the Philadelphia Eagles in 2017, playing with the team for two seasons as a backup and winning Super Bowl LII.
+After not playing for any team in 2019, Warmack signed with the Seattle Seahawks in 2020 but opted out of the season due to the COVID-19 pandemic.

+Early life

 Warmack attended Westlake High School in Atlanta, Georgia, where he was an all-state offensive lineman.
 For his freshman and sophomore year, he was teammates with quarterback Cam Newton.
 During his senior year, Warmack was credited with an average of seven pancake blocks per game.
-Westlake finished the season 6–5 with a first-round playoff loss to Douglasville - Chapel Hill High School.
+Westlake finished the season 6–5 with a first-round playoff loss to Douglasville – Chapel Hill High School.
 Warmack earned a Georgia Top 150 selection by the Atlanta Journal-Constitution, and Tom Lemming listed him as an All-American in his Prep Football Report.

 Considered a three-star recruit by Rivals.com, Warmack was listed as the No. 20 offensive guard in the nation in 2009.
 He chose Alabama over offers from Arkansas, Rutgers, Auburn, and South Carolina.

 College career

 Warmack graduated early from high school and enrolled in the University of Alabama in January 2009, and played for coach Nick Saban's Alabama Crimson Tide football team from 2009 to 2012.
 After participating in spring football practice, he served as a backup to Barrett Jones and played in 5 games as a true freshman.
 As a sophomore, Warmack replaced All-American Mike Johnson in the starting lineup and opened all 13 contests at left guard.

 As a junior in 2011, he started 13 more games and helped Alabama win the 2012 BCS National Championship Game over Louisiana State, while earning 2nd team All-SEC honors.
-After weighing his options to enter the 2012 NFL Draft, Warmack decided to return to Alabama for his final year of eligibility.
+After weighing his options to enter the 2012 NFL draft, Warmack decided to return to Alabama for his final year of eligibility.
 Prior to his senior season, he received numerous individual accolades, being on multiple preseason award watch lists and being named to Sports Illustrated's preseason All-American team.

 Warmack started all 13 games for the Crimson Tide as a senior in 2012, on his way to winning his third national championship title in four years.
 He graduated in December 2012 with a degree in communication studies.